APPLICATIONS OF ORGANOMETALLIC, TRANSITION AND MAIN GROUP CHEMISTRY - 2022/3

 - structure, synthesis and bonding in complexes of cyclo-pentadienyl and related cyclic ligands

 - metal complexes as homogeneous catalysts.
-Discussion of processes such as alkene hydrogenation, oxidation, hydroformylation, Tennesee-Eastmen acetic anhydride process, Fischer-Tropsch, Monsanto and Cativa process.
+Discussion of processes such as alkene hydrogenation, oxidative addition, reductive ellimination, hydroformylation, Tennesee-Eastmen acetic anhydride process, Fischer-Tropsch, Monsanto and Cativa process.

-- extension of isolobal theory and Wades rules towards polyhedral electron counting schmes to rationalise structures.
+- extension of isolobal theory and Wades rules towards polyhedral electron counting schemes to rationalize structures.